aphiria/docs/validation.md

 Aphiria comes with a couple error message interpolators.  `StringReplaceErrorMessageInterpolator` simply replaces `{placeholder}` in the constraints' error message templates with the constraints' placeholders.
 It is the default interpolator, and is most suitable for applications that do not require i18n.

 If you do require i18n and are using the <a href="http://userguide.icu-project.org/formatparse/messages" target="_blank">ICU format</a>, `IcuErrorMessageInterpolator` is probably the better choice.

+If you're using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, you can configure the interpolator to use by updating `aphiria.validation.errorMessageInterpolator.type` in _config.php_.

 <h2 id="validating-request-bodies">Validating Request Bodies</h2>